AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/Deep_Reinforcement_Learning_for_Black-box_Testing.pdf)
 * **Abstract:** The state space of Android apps is huge, and its thorough exploration during testing remains a significant challenge.
 The best exploration strategy is highly dependent on the features of the app under test.
 Reinforcement Learning (RL) is a machine learning technique that learns the optimal strategy to solve a task by trial and error, guided by positive or negative reward, rather than explicit supervision.
 Deep RL is a recent extension of RL that takes advantage of the learning capabilities of neural networks.
 Such capabilities make Deep RL suitable for complex exploration spaces such as one of Android apps.
 However, state-of-the-art, publicly available tools only support basic, Tabular RL.
 We have developed ARES, a Deep RL approach for black-box testing of Android apps.
 Experimental results show that it achieves higher coverage and fault revelation than the baselines, including state-of-the-art tools, such as TimeMachine and Q-Testing.
 We also investigated the reasons behind such performance qualitatively, and we have identified the key features of Android apps that make Deep RL particularly effective on them to be the presence of chained and blocking activities.
 Moreover, we have developed FATE to fine-tune the hyperparameters of Deep RL algorithms on simulated apps, since it is computationally expensive to carry it out on real apps.

-### Fastbot2: Reusable Automated Model-based GUI Testing for Android Enhanced by Reinforcement Learn
+### Fastbot2: Reusable Automated Model-based GUI Testing for Android Enhanced by Reinforcement Learn (ASE 2022)
 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/fastbot2.pdf)
 * **Abstract:** We introduce a reusable automated model-based GUI testing technique for Android apps to accelerate the testing cycle.
 Our key insight is that the knowledge of event-activity transitions from the previous testing runs, i.e., executing which events can reach which activities, is valuable for guiding the follow-up testing runs to quickly cover major app functionalities.
 To this end, we propose (1) a probabilistic model to memorize and leverage this knowledge during testing, and (2) design a model-based guided testing strategy (enhanced by a reinforcement learning algorithm).
 We implemented our technique as an automated testing tool named Fastbot2.
 The evaluation